 Below René gives a presentation to students in Etobicoke about editing and writing.

 Early in his teaching career René taught students who hated reading.
-When he couldn't find books in the library those students would enjoy, he began to write his own, sometimes with the students' names as the main character.
+When he couldn't find books in the library those students would enjoy, he began to write his own with the students' names as the main characters.

 Here, talking to students about the mine disasters in Springhill, Nova Scotia, René leads into a talk on child labour laws in Canada.
 In the 1800's boys as young as twelve worked (and died) in the Springhill coal mines.

-René is honoured to be with fellow Forest of Reading prize-winners and nominees at an Author's Booking Service event in Milton last December.
-They are organized by Marsha Skrypuch who is fourth from left at the rear.
-Some of the other authors are Ted Staunton, Sigmund Brouwer, Karen Bass, Alma Fullerton, Rebecca Bender, Kari-Lynn Winters, Robert Priest, Adrienne Kress, Rona Rimler Arato, Heather Camlot, Sylvia McNicoll, Rebecca Anderson Bohner, Irene Luxbacher and Nadia Hohn.
+René is honoured to join fellow Forest of Reading prize-winners and nominees at an Author's Booking Service event in Milton last December.
+Some of the other authors are Marsha Skrypuch (who organized the event) Ted Staunton, Sigmund Brouwer, Karen Bass, Alma Fullerton, Rebecca Bender, Kari-Lynn Winters, Robert Priest, Adrienne Kress, Rona Rimler Arato, Heather Camlot, Sylvia McNicoll, Rebecca Anderson Bohner, Irene Luxbacher and Nadia Hohn.